'Today is your day, Susan': New Zealanders react to Malcolm Rewa's guilty verdict

 "It always involved two families - Teina's and Susan's, you couldn't deal with one without the other."

-McKinnel said it was undeniable his team had had some difficult times in dealing with the police but he wasn't here today to dwell on that.
+McKinnel said it was undeniable his team had some difficult times in dealing with the police but he wasn't here today to dwell on that.

 He described Rewa, who will be sentenced on March 26, as a "monster" but said people like that were not born that way.